oneminch/Notes/Glossary/Server-Sent Events.md

     - Server keeps the connection open and sends events as they occur.
     - Client receives these events in real-time without having to poll the server.

+> [!note] Flushing Headers
+> For streaming responses (large responses or server-sent events), flushing headers enables the client to start receiving data incrementally.
+>
+> In [[Express]], `flushHeaders` is used to immediately send the HTTP headers to the client before sending the response body.

 ```js
 // Server
 const app = express();